francepack/backend_module_0_capstone/day_1/README.md

 # Day 1 - Strings and Numbers

 Today, you will begin to learn the basics of Ruby.
-You will work through several tutorials which will help you get comfortable running files and seeing output.
+You will work through several tutorials which will help build your comfort running files and seeing output.
 You will also learn about two ways to represent data in Ruby: Strings and Numbers.

-In addition to Ruby, this day will also walk you through the commands you need to enter in your terminal to create files.
-By the end of the day, you should be very comfortable with the commands `cd` and `ls` to navigate the machine, and the commands `mkdir` and `touch` to create directories and files on the machine.
+In addition to learning Ruby basics, this day will also walk you through entering commands in the terminal to create files.
+By the end of the day, you should be very comfortable with the commands `cd` and `ls`, both very useful in navigating your machine, and the commands `mkdir` and `touch`, used to create directories and files on the machine.

 After completing the days work, you will use several git commands to save your work to your local git repository.
 You will then push your updates to your remote Github repository.
-This helps to build muscle memory with git commands and get used to seeing the output they produce.
+Doing this each day will help you build muscle memory with git commands and get used to seeing the output they produce.
 We will dive deeper into the inner workings of git later.
 For now, most important is to follow along and know that we are using git to save our work, and Github to put it on the internet.

 ### This lesson will have you using Git, Github, etc. Here's a video walkthrough